cdisdero/CRDKeychain/README.md

 - Swift 3.0+

 ## Installation
-You can use this library in your project by simply adding these files from the **Shared** folder to your macOS or iOS Swift project:
+You can use this code library in your project by simply adding these files from the **Shared** folder to your macOS or iOS Swift project:

 - CRDKeychain.swift
+  * This file defines the CRDKeychain object and the methods for getting, setting, and removing entries from the keychain.

 - CRDKeychainEntry.swift
+  * This file defines the CRDKeychainEntry object which represents a keychain entry and it's various attributes.
+Methods in CRDKeychain use this object as the input or output.

 - CRDKeychainError.swift
+  * This file defines the errors that can be thrown from the `init()` and other methods in CRDKeychain.

 - CRDKeychainEntryError.swift
+  * This file defines the errors that can be thrown from the `init()` for CRDKeychainEntry.

 ### CocoaPods
 Alternatively, you can install it as a Cocoapod